JHidalgo24/waterfall-proj/README.md

 The Admin Page can do everything the CEO Page can with some exceptions.
 The admin can fire instructors but not other admins.
 This is the only functionality that they lose.

-The Instructors have the same as Admin except they can not fire Admins or other instructors or modify them.
+The Instructors have the same functionality as Admin except they can not fire Admins or other instructors or modify them.
 They can only Modify or change other Users and courses

+***

+## Money Breakdown Page

+***
+The money breakdown page gathers data from the database and shows you how many losers we have gained how many we have lost and the income of that month.
+There is also a table showing what classes were used the most and how many times they have been taken in total.
+This will help CK learn which classes to add based on how many people have taken it.

 ***